shashankg7/word2graph2vec/README.md

 The project is still in development state.
 We will change the state of the project to alpha when it gives decent performance of dataset

+# Authors

+For any queries related to project you can contact the authors:

+Shashank Gupta - 27392shashankgupta@gmail.com
+Karan Chandnani - karanchandnani21@gmail.com